LeoIacca/rPOP/README.md

 ## rPOP Output

-### rPOP will provide, for any given inputed image (e.g. 'myscan.nii'):
+### rPOP will provide, for any given input image (e.g. 'myscan.nii'):
 - myscan_sn.mat - Storage of the spatial transformation parameters estimated by SPM12
 - wmyscan.nii - Non-linearly warped version of the image
 - wmyscan_automask.txt - Results of the Full-Width at Half Maximum (FWHM) estimation by AFNI 3dFWHMx on the warped image
 - swmyscan.nii - Smoothed, non-linearly warped version of the image.
-Scan is brought to final 10mm3 as default.
+Scan is brought to final ~10mm3 as default (see text for details).

 ### Other outputs:
-- A database, with naming convention rPOP_mm-dd-yyyy_HH-MM-SS.csv, storing for each inputed image the calculated FWHM and the estimated filter to be applied to reach 10mm3
+- A database, with naming convention rPOP_mm-dd-yyyy_HH-MM-SS.csv, storing for each inputed image the calculated FWHM and the estimated filter applied to reach ~10mm3
 - Optional - a Warning database with naming convention rPOPWarnings_mm-dd-yyyy_HH-MM-SS.csv will be produced in case at least one image had an estimated FWHM resolution >25 on any of the planes.
 In that case 3dFWHMx is re-run without the -2difMAD flag, which in some instances helped.
 In that case, a flag is also added to the main database described above.
-This instance is very rare and only happened during first rPOP iterations, never happened in the validation datasets.
+This instance is very rare and only happened during first rPOP iterations, never happened in the validation datasets reported in the manuscript.

 ## QC

 ### The user is required to run essentially two main quality control checks with their software/method of choice:
 - Qualitative evaluation of the warping.
 Size, shape(s), orientation of the w and sw images must match MNI standard space.
-- Qualitative evaluation of goodness of fit of the ROIs which will be used for quantification (Extremely important).
+- Qualitative evaluation of goodness of fit of the ROIs which will be used for quantification (Extremely important!).

 ## Quantification

-Any rPOP user will have the ability to run any quantification approach they prefer on either the w or the sw images as required.
+rPOP users will have the ability to run any quantification approach they prefer on either the w or the sw images as required.

-In the paper, we validated a quantification approach requiring:
+In the paper, we validated a quantification approach using smoothed and warped images and requiring:

 - Extraction of average binding values from the GAAIN 2mm volumes of interest, i.e. ctx with whole cerebellum as reference.
 The files are readily available at http://www.gaain.org/centiloid-project (direct download link -> https://www.gaaindata.org/data/centiloid/Centiloid_Std_VOI.zip)
 - Calculation of Standardized Uptake Value Ratio (SUVR) with the ctx/wc ratio